 Experience Marketing reflects a new world of customer experience – one in which customers define how businesses respond to them, and not the other way around.
 Every customer interaction and touchpoint – from a review left online, to a webchat, to a survey response – becomes an opportunity to start or deepen a relationship, and a way to extract valuable insights from the experience.

-Experience Marketing then empowers every employee of your business by breaking down data silos, connecting your entire organization to customers through centralized insights and customer interactions, and executing experience initiatives with far deeper data-driven insights.
+Experience Marketing then empowers every employee of your business by breaking down data silos, connecting your entire organization to customers through centralized insights and customer messaging and interactions, and executing experience initiatives with far deeper data-driven insights.